Schlaubischlump/LocationSimulator/index.md

 # Changelog

+### v0.1.9.7
+⚠️ Language support other than english, german and czech is partially incomplete
+- iOS 16.2 support

 ### v0.1.9.6
 ⚠️ Language support other than english, german and czech is partially incomplete
 - Czech localization (thanks to [Chuck3CZ](https://github.com/Chuck3CZ))